ibm-cloud-docs/overview/locations.md

 ## Regions
 {: #regions}

-{{site.data.keyword.IBM}} offers two types of regions: MZRs and single-campus MZRs.
+{{site.data.keyword.IBM}} offers two types of regions: MZRs and single-campus MZRs and both are considered an MZR.
 The underlying infrastructure in both types provides the same [SLA](https://www.ibm.com/support/customer/csol/terms/?id=i126-9268&lc=en){: external}.
 A region is an independent geographic territory that consists of one or more zones and is typically referred to by the metropolitan (metro) city area name like Dallas or London.

 Each [zone](#x2070723){: term} within the region assists with improved fault tolerance and decreased latency.
 A zone is identified by using two separate names.
 There is a zone name, for example `us-south-1` that is a logical identifier for a zone in the context of the current account.
 There is also a universal zone name that is the identifier for a zone that is consistent across {{site.data.keyword.cloud_notm}}, for example `us-south-dal10-a`.
 The universal zone name provides the location specification for VPC resources by mapping the zone name to a physical location, such as a data center.
 Alternatively, the location for classic resources is not specified by zone and instead uses the specific data center within the region, such as `DAL10`.
 For more information about zone information specific to your account, see [Zone mapping per account](#zone-mapping).